finch-tensor/Finch-mlir/README.md

+# This repository is archived, the current effort to productionize finch is [finch-tensor-lite](https://github.com/finch-tensor/finch-tensor-lite)

 # An out-of-tree MLIR dialect

 This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect along with a finch `opt`-like tool to operate on that dialect.